 - Use a dough hook to knead until smooth and soft, but not too sticky.

 - Place the dough in an oiled mixing bowl and cover with plastic wrap.
-Place in the refrigerator to rise until doubled in size.
+Allow to rise until doubled in size, 90 to 120 minutes.

 - When ready, lightly dust your work surface with a little bit of flour and roll the dough out into a large rectangle, about 18 X 14-inches.